Machines in the Garden

-Another new film actually uses a house to tell part of the story.
-In Nancy Myers’ It’s Complicated the home of amicably divorced baker and restaurant owner Jane Adler, played by Meryl Steep, is a beautiful tile roofed adobe, supposedly in Santa Barbara
+Another film actually uses a house to tell part of the story.
+In Nancy Myers’ It’s Complicated the home of amicably divorced baker and restaurant owner Jane Adler, played by Meryl Steep, is a beautiful tile-roofed adobe, supposedly in Santa Barbara

-though actually in Thousand Oaks (photo courtesy Cote de Texas blog), and resembles a spiffed up version of classic adobe style houses
+though actually in Thousand Oaks (photo courtesy Traditional Home) a spiffed up version of classic adobe style houses

 from the 1920s and early 1930s, like the Donald Dickey guest house in Ojai by architect Palmer Sabin, or